-Real estate companies are defined as companies that derive at least 50% of their revenues or profits from the ownership, development, construction, financing, or operation of real estate assets (which include but are not limited to office buildings, shopping centres, industrial warehouses, residential communities, hotels, self-storage facilities, healthcare facilities and cell towers), or have at least 50% of the fair market value of their assets invested in real estate assets.
+Real estate companies are defined as companies that derive at least 50% of their revenues or profits from the ownership, development, construction, financing, or operation of real estate assets (which include but are not

+Ine investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. limited to office buildings, shopping centres, industrial warehouses, residential communities, hotels, self-storage facilities, healthcare facilities and cell towers), or have at least 50% of the fair market value of their assets invested in real estate assets.
 These include, but are not limited to, real estate investment trusts ("REITs").
 A REIT is a specific type of real estate company that pools investors' funds for investment in real estate or in real estate related loans or other interests.
 REITs generally have favourable tax treatment for income distributed to shareholders relative to other income producing securities.